vishalcloudyuga/dcos-docs/1.9/usage/tutorials/docker-app.md

     latest: digest: sha256:f733e23e1f5e83a29a223d0a7d30244b30c0d57d17aa0421d962019545d69c17 size: 2185
     ```

-## Add your Docker app to Marathon
+# Add your Docker app to Marathon

 1. Create a Marathon app definition with the following contents and save as `nginx.json`.
-If you’ve created your own Docker container, replace the image name `<username>` with your Docker Hub username:
+If you’ve created your own Docker container, replace the image name `mesosphere` with your Docker Hub username:

     ```json
     {